 The Watermelon Studio specialises in Pole Dance lessons in the centre of Edinburgh.

-We run weekly pole classes within our two studios, as well as several workshops.
+We run weekly pole classes, as well as several workshops.
 We also allow students the chance to focus on routines, strength, dancing in heels, twerking and more!

 With The Watermelon Studio running weekly classes, dance parties, workshops and more, we have what is right for you.